-Where the concern involves children, please refer the matter to the Local Authority Designated Officer (LADO).
+should be referred to the Local Authority Designated Officer (LADO).
 The LADO can be contacted on lado@lbbd.gov.uk and they will determine what further action should be taken.
+This is specificzally where concerns relate to children and young people.

-Where the concern involves adults please refer to the Local Authority Person in Position of Trust (PIPOT) by sending an email to: safeguarding.adults@lbbd.gov.uk to request a referral form for this purpose or request that someone call you back to discuss the matter.
+Where the concern involves an adult please follow the Local Authority Person in Position of Trust (PIPOT) Practice Guidance by emailing safeguarding.adults@lbbd.gov.uk to request a referral form or request that someone call you back to discuss the matter.